CanonicalLtd/maas-docs/en/nodes-hw-scripts.md

 The following metadata can be included:

-- `name`: Corresponds with the script's filename
+- `name`: Corresponds to the script's filename
 - `title`: Human-friendly descriptive version of name, used within the web UI
 - `description`: Brief outline of what the script does
 - `tags`:  List of tags associated with the script.